oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 138.2.168.154
 ```

-In OCI Console, add thos IP addess in Autonomus Database Access Control List.
+In OCI Console, add this returned IP addess in Autonomus Database Access Control List.

-Oracle Database > Autonomous Database.
+Go to Oracle Database > Autonomous Database.

 Select your Autonomus Database by a click on the display name.
+Verify, correct compartment
+is selected.

 ![ADB Connect 01](../../images/cloud-shell-adb-connect-01.jpg)